-- a) a notarised and legalised POA; - b) all the relevant documents indicating the debt together with Arabic translations by a certified legal translator; - c) evidence that the ship is owned by the debtor or is a sister vessel, if applicable; and - d) payment of the appropriate Court fees and counter-security (if applicable).
+- (a) a notarised and legalised POA; - (b) all the relevant documents indicating the debt together with Arabic translations by a certified legal translator; - (c) evidence that the ship is owned by the debtor or is a sister vessel, if applicable; and - (d) payment of the appropriate Court fees, levied as a percentage of the claim (3.75%) but capped at a total of AED 15.000.

 No other documents are necessary, although it may be good practice to also provide evidence that the vessel is in territorial waters, and only the POA is required to be notarised/legalised.
 It has to be stressed however that all documents need to be translated into Arabic by a certified legal translator.
-There are provision for filing electronically in advance of the arrest application only with the Dubai

-Courts, while in all other courts the documents have to be physically presented to the court.

-Further, apart from the POA (for which see answer 14 above), copies of the documents can be filed, subject however to the possibility for the respondents to request the claimant to provide the originals.
+There are no provision for filing electronically, thus documents have to be physically presented to the court.
+Further, apart from the POA, copies of the documents can be filed, subject however to the possibility for the respondents to request the claimant to provide the originals.